 “Ms. Suarez has had considerable theater experience… [it] shows in the savvy staging of the piece and in the way Ms. Suarez uses the stage space…” — The New York Times

-Christine Suarez is a Santa Monica-based choreographer, performer and educator.
+Christine Suarez is a Santa Monica-based choreographer, performer, educator, feminist and community activist.
 Born in Caracas, Venezuela and raised in Baton Rouge Louisiana, I made my first works of choreography in my backyard to the Grease soundtrack.
-Since then I have created eleven evening-length dance-theater works, numerous site-specific events and over a dozen dances for the theater and film.
+Since then I have created seventeen evening-length dance-theater works, numerous site-specific and community-based dance events and dozens of dances for the theater and film.
 While living in New York City from 1994-2006, my work was presented at various venues including Danspace Project, P.S.
 122, HERE, Joyce SoHo and Dixon Place.
-In 1998 I founded SuarezDanceTheater, a New York-based not-for-profit, ensemble of dancers, actors and musicians.
+In 2003 I founded SuarezDanceTheater, a New York-based not-for-profit, ensemble of dancers, actors and musicians.
 I was an Artist in Residence at Tribeca Performing Arts Center from 2003-2006.
 My work has toured nationally and internationally to over 20 cities.

 As an educator, I have worked at public schools all over the New York City and Los Angeles area.
 I have been a guest teacher at Emory University, Indiana University, Southeastern University of Louisiana, Louisiana State University California State University San Marcos and California State University Los Angeles.
 I hold an MFA in choreography from UCLA’s World Arts and Cultures Department and a BA in Theater and English Literature from Emory University.
 I have co-created a dance program for severely mentally ill veterans for The School for Better Living, a psycho-social research initiative a the West Los Angeles VA Hospital.
 I teach and train veterans and clinicians the Dance for Veterans curriculum throughout the VA system.
 I am currently an adjunct faculty at Santa Ana College.

-I have been awarded grants from the City of Los Angeles Department of Cultural Affairs, Los Angeles County Arts Commission, Santa MonicaCultural Affairs, Lower Manhattan Cultural Council, Puffin Foundation, Meet the Composer, the Association for Hispanic Arts, JP Morgan Chase Regrant, The Flourish Foundation, the Center for Cultural Innovation, the Field and the 92nd Street Y Harkness Dance Center.
+I have been awarded grants from the City of Los Angeles Department of Cultural Affairs, Los Angeles County Arts Commission, Santa MonicaCultural Affairs, California Arts Council, Network Ensemble Theaters, Lower Manhattan Cultural Council, Puffin Foundation, Meet the Composer, the Association for Hispanic Arts, JP Morgan Chase Regrant, The Flourish Foundation, the Center for Cultural Innovation, the Field and the 92nd Street Y Harkness Dance Center.
 I am honored to be a Hispanic Scholarship Fund/Cheech Marin Endowed Scholarship Scholar and recipient of the Hispanic Scholarship Fund McNamara Family Creative Arts Projects Grant.

 Marie France (costume designer) began her career collaborating with musician-composer Prince, designing his features “Purple Rain” and “Under the Cherry Moon”, and his music videos.
 Marie France then went on to design other well-known features, such as: “Bill and Ted’s Bogus Journey,” “Tom and Huck,” “The Borrowers”,”Garfield”all directed by Peter Hewwitt.
 She also has worked with director Vondie Curtis Hall on “Waist Deep” and “Gridlock’d” and director Ernest Dickerson on “Bulletproof,”and “Never Die Alone.”
 Other credits include “Encino Man,” “Buffy the Vampire Slayer”, “Coneheads”, “The Wonderful Ice Cream Suit”, “Black Knight”, “The Dangerous Life of Altar Boys” and “A Texas Funeral” among others.
 She also worked on the pilot for the hit series “Beverly Hills 90210” directed by Tim Hunter and on the pilots “Zip”and “Bad Mother’s Handbook” directed by Richard Shepard.